-The School of Art & Design at West Virginia University is recognized as a leader in the education, creative development and scholarly evolvement of artists, designers, scholars, and teachers in the visual arts.
+The School of Art & Design at West Virginia University College of Creative Arts is recognized as a leader in the education, creative development and growth of artists, designers, scholars, and teachers in the visual arts.
 Our mission is grounded on the attraction and retention of a talented, skilled, creative, distinguished, and diverse body of faculty and students.
-The School assumes the responsibility of providing the members of this creative community with a challenging, productive and safe working environment, which will ensure the fullest realization of their potential in creative activity and scholarship.
+The School assumes the responsibility of providing the members of this creative community with a challenging, productive and safe working environment, ensuring the fullest realization of their potential in creative activity.

-Housed in the Creative Arts Center, the School of Art and Design has outstanding studio space for ceramics, graphic design, electronic media, painting, photography, printmaking, and sculpture.
+Housed in the Loulie, Valerie and William Canady Creative Arts Center on WVU's Evansdale Campus, the School has outstanding studio spaces for ceramics, graphic design, photography, painting, printmaking, sculpture, and time-based art.
 The studio programs encourage traditional approaches, as well as inter-media crossovers, including photo-based techniques, electronic art, installation, and the book arts.
 Art education and teaching certification is offered within the Bachelor of Fine Arts curriculum.
 Art history offers a diversity of courses, along with close interaction with the studio programs.

 A Bachelor of Fine Arts, a Bachelor of Arts, and a Bachelor of Fine Arts with Teacher Certification are available degrees for undergraduate students.
 An MFA/MA in Studio Arts, MA in Art Education, and an MA in Game Design along with a Graduate Certificate in Therapeutic Art are available options for graduate students.